jessemorris/better_launch/README.md

 ```

 I think we can agree that this is not exactly elegant - including another launch file should be doable within a single line, not 10 plus 5 imports.
 Other terrible decisions within ROS2 launch include, but are not limited to:
-- a weird fetish for import statements (see above)
+- a weird fetish for unintuitive import statements (see above)
 - unneccesarily strict type checking (why use python if I have to verify everything?)
 - nonsensical argument types (e.g. remaps are a *list of tuples* instead of simply a *dict*)
-- using asyncio may be slightly faster, but prevents normal variable interactions (ever wondered why you always see these weird Condition classes instead of `if my_arg:`?)
+- using asyncio may be slightly faster, but prevents normal variable interactions (ever wondered why you always see these weird `Condition` classes instead of a simple `if my_arg:`?)
 - horrendous API for starting lifecycle nodes (also, why the hell are there two completely separate base interfaces?)
 - the list goes on...